simoneburch/config-onprem-ad/README.md

 - Now in DC-1 VM open Powershell ISE as administrator
 - Create a new file and paste a script provided here: https://github.com/jasonmolinet/configure-ad/blob/main/generate-names
 - Then run the script with the play button
+- !!!
+NOTICE !!!
+When executing the PowerShell script: 1) Make sure you are doing it on Windows Server VM, not the Client VM.
+It won't work if you do.
+2) Make sure your "_EMPLOYEES" OU within Active Directory matches the OU in your script.
+If it doesn't match, you will get errors.
 - While the accounts are creating go to the _EMPLOYEES folder and copy a random one and go to client 1 VM and attempt to log in as that random user
 - If you go to the C: then users you can see the users log into that computer for example client 1
 - Now log out and find a new user from DC-1 and copy their display name as we will attempt to show what happens when someone logs in and fails too many times